Who We Are

 Manifest the transformative 21st century social and scientific developments in HIV and hepatitis: combination prevention/protection, broader access to effective treatments and diagnostics, TasP, U=U and PrEP

-Undermine the foundations of stigma, self-stigma and discrimination, which are based in dated 20th century thinking, fear and misunderstanding
+Interrogate and undermine the foundations of stigma, self-stigma and discrimination, which are based in dated 20th century thinking, fear and misunderstanding surrounding AIDS, homosexuality and hepatitis

-Encourage a strategic focus on key affected population issues and promote safe places, information sharing, mutual mentoring and collaborations
+Encourage a strategic focus on key affected population issues and promote safe places, information sharing, mutual mentoring and collaboration

-In 2012 IHP convened ReShape, a think tank to reshape the response to new and longstanding challenges and opportunities like PrEP and HCV drug access, ageing, chemsex, combination prevention, sexual health and social well-being.
+In 2012, IHP convened ReShape, a think tank to reshape the response to new and longstanding treatment opportunities like combination prevention, PrEP and HCV drug access and challenges like ageing, problematic chemsex, sexual health and social well-being.

 IHP and ReShape are linked, not for profit, Community Interest Companies (CIC) registered in England and Wales.

-Our activities are governed by our board, Marc Ennals and Ben Collins, and coordinated by our secretariat, consisting of two staff − Ben Collins (Founder and Director), and Nia Dunbar (Communications Lead), with a growing group of UK and international volunteers, consultants and partners, including Sylvie Beaumont, Adam Schultz, Stephen Pelton, Bryan Teixeira.
+Our activities are governed by our board, Marc Ennals and Ben Collins (founder), and coordinated by our secretariat, consisting of two staff − Ben Collins and Nia Dunbar, with a growing group of UK and international volunteers, consultants and partners, including Sylvie Beaumont, Adam Schultz, Stephen Pelton, Bryan Teixeira and Bernard Kelly.

 ReShape Project Consultant